-Please note that there are various levels of chemical intolerances and sensitivities and what may work for one person may not work with another.
+Please note that there are various levels of chemical intolerances and sensitivities and what may work for one person may not work for another.

 For a homemade deodorant below is a simple recipe.